alkem-io/alkemio/README.md

 And of course to do this while leveraging the latest technical capabilityes such as Self Sovereign Identity, verified credentials (trust, reputation), formalised agreements etc etc - without exposing those details to the end user!

-No small challenge - but one that can delivery huge value...
+No small challenge - but one that can deliver huge value...a step change in how we collaborate!

 If you are interested in getting involved please reach out and connect via <info@cherrytwist.org>!